 - freshly ground black pepper, to taste

 - Preheat oven to 425 degrees.
-Prepare a 9×13 baking dish with butter or cooking spray.
-Heat a large pot of water over high heat for the pasta.
+Prepare a 9×13 baking dish with cooking spray.

 - Place cubed squash on a sheet pan.
-Drizzle with olive oil, salt and pepper.
+Drizzle with olive oil, salt and pepper (to taste).
 Place in oven to roast for 20 minutes or until pieces are fork tender.
-Using the back of a wooden spoon, mash half of the pieces (doesn’t have to be completely smooth).
+Using the back of a wooden spoon, mash half of the pieces roughly.
 Leave on tray and set aside.

-- In a large skillet, cook bacon until crisp.
-Remove bacon and place on a towel-lined plate to drain.
+- In a large, deep skillet, cook bacon until crisp.
+Remove bacon and place on a towel-lined plate.
 Drain all but 2 tablespoons of the bacon grease from the skillet.

-- Turn the heat for the skillet to medium then add diced shallots.
-Cook until translucent.
+- Reduce heat to medium then add diced shallots.
+Cook until softened, about 3-5 minutes.

 - Add 4 tablespoons of butter to the shallots.
-Once melted, whisk in 4 tablespoons of flour.
+Once melted, whisk in flour.
 Cook for about 1 minute or until the flour starts to brown.
-Whisk in milk with a slow, steady stream and bring to a boil, stirring constantly.
+Whisk in milk with a slow, steady stream then bring to a boil, stirring constantly.

-- Once the sauce thickens (coats the back of a spoon), add 1 ½ cups of gruyere and 1 ½ cups of cheddar.
+- Once the sauce thickens, add 1 ½ cups of gruyere and 1 ½ cups of cheddar.
 Add 1 teaspoon of salt and about ½ teaspoon of pepper.
-Stir until cheese is melted then turn off the heat.
+Stir until cheese is melted then remove from heat.

-- Add rosemary, bacon, butternut squash and drained pasta to the cheese sauce.
+- Add rosemary, bacon, butternut squash and cooked pasta to the cheese sauce.
 Stir to combine.
 Pour mixture into the prepared baking dish.

 - Melt remaining 4 tablespoons of butter in a bowl.
-Add panko and parmesan and stir to combine.
+Add panko and parmesan then stir to combine.

-- Add remaining gruyere and cheddar to the pasta then sprinkle the panko mixture on top.
+- Add remaining shredded cheese to top of pasta then sprinkle the panko mixture on.